Kaluli people: Language and development

-Everyday life of the Kaluli people has been characterized by ethnolinguists as overtly centered on verbal interaction (in comparison to middle-class Anglo cultures).
+The everyday life of the Kaluli people has been characterized by ethnolinguists as overtly centered on verbal interaction (in comparison to middle-class Anglo cultures).
 Spoken language is used as the primary explicit method of communicating desires, expression of thought, control and appeal.
 It is therefore the primary index of cultural competence.
 This is especially expressed in the socialization, or child-raising process, of infants to adults.
 For instance, when an infant first uses the words for "mother" and "breast", the behaviors oriented toward that child change: beforehand, a child is not considered to be capable of having specific intentions, whereas after this competence milestone the process of "teaching [the child] how to talk" begins, and thus talk begins to be directed directly at the child.
-This does not exist in middle-class Anglo cultures, where infants are addressed somewhat like intentioned competent individuals from birth through the use of baby-talk, which saliently does not exist in Kaluli culture.
-For this reason, the Kaluli language has been one of the languages invoked to describe the difficulty of meta-pragmatic-analysis in linguistics—in that many ethnographers, linguists, and anthropologists are biased towards their own culture—and to lobby for a more comparative approach.
+This does not exist in middle-class Anglo cultures, where infants are addressed somewhat like intentioned competent individuals from birth through the use of baby-talk, a behaviour which is not present in Kaluli culture.
+For this reason, the Kaluli language has been one of the languages invoked to describe the difficulty of metapragmatic analysis in linguistics—in that many ethnographers, linguists, and anthropologists are biased towards their own culture—and to lobby for a more comparative approach.

+Social order

 Politics

-Organization

-Politics in the Kaluli society is highly egalitarian, both politically and economically.
-However, they do not have any formal positions of leadership, for example, there is no "Big Man" in the community.
-There is also not an official system of control; the methods of informal sanction are through the wealthy and elders.
-Wealth is considered by if one owns a longhouse, food, and amount of trade goods.
-Crimes are only rarely committed; the usual causes of conflicts among the Kaluli are theft and death.
-The members that have the most power and political weight are the wealthy members, similar to other highland groups.
+In contrast to many other highland tribes, politics in the Kaluli society is highly egalitarian, both politically and economically.
+In addition, they do not have any formal positions of leadership, with no equivalent role to a tribal chief.
+There is no formal system of social control; informal sanctions typically function through the wealthy and tribal elders.
+Wealth is measured via longhouse ownership, as well as possession of food and trade goods.
+Crimes are rarely committed, with the usual causes of conflicts being theft and death.
+Wealthy members of a tribe tend to hold the most power and political weight, similar to other highland groups.